-The Saint Paul Yoga Center offers many types and levels of yoga classes, from novice classes to classes for pregnant practitioners.
+The Saint Paul Yoga Center offers many types and levels of yoga classes, from novice classes to classes for very experienced practitioners.

 Level of Yoga Classes

-Our beginning classes guide students through fundamental yoga postures, and focuses on meeting students where their bodies are at.
-Classes include stretching, strengthening, balance practice, and alignment work in the postures.
+Our beginner yoga classes guide students through fundamental yoga postures, and focuses on meeting students where their bodies are at.
+Yoga classes include stretching, strengthening, balance practice, and alignment work in the postures.
 We do simple work with the breath, and include all major aspects of classical yoga.
 Most beginner yoga classes have an emphasis on standing, seated, and relaxation poses.

 Some students practice at the beginning level for a few months, while others practice for years.
 There is no “normal” or “right” pace to move, only what you are comfortable with and what works for you.

 This is generally used as a step between beginning level and continuing level.
 For students who have spent significant time on beginning classes and feel they are ready to move to the next step in their practice.